How to Read the NMJL Card (2026 Guide) | Mahj Parlour

 The best way to get comfortable with the NMJL card is to play.
 Each game forces you to scan the card, evaluate your tiles, and make a decision.
 Over time, you’ll start recognizing patterns at a glance.

-Mahj Parlour supports the current year’s NMJL card, so you can practice reading and choosing hands against bots before playing with friends or online opponents.
+Mahj Parlour supports the 2026 NMJL card, so you can practice reading and choosing hands against bots, with hand recommendations when you’re stuck, before playing with friends or online opponents.